 Asad Q. Ahmed is Professor of Arabic and Islamic Studies in the Department of Middle Eastern Languages and Cultures and the Director of the Center for Middle Eastern Studies at the University of California, Berkeley.
 He works on Islamic intellectual history and is the author of The Religious Elite of the Early Islamic Hijaz (Oxford), Avicenna’s Deliverance (Oxford), and Palimpsests of Themselves (UC Press).

-Aarti Sethi is a social anthropologist and teaches at UC Berkeley.
+Aarti Sethi is Assistant Professor of Anthropology at the Department of Anthropology at UC Berkeley.
 She writes on agrarian life, debt and capitalism.
 She is also more broadly interested in comparative religion, cinema, media and visual cultures, the study of caste, structural violence and social-economic inequality in South Asia.
 She holds degrees in political science, and cinema and cultural studies, from Delhi University and Jawaharlal Nehru University, New Delhi.
 She received a Ph.D. in anthropology from Columbia University in 2017.
 Before joining Berkeley, she had postdoctoral fellowships at Harvard and Brown Universities.